-Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.8 NOISE Impact Management To ensure that noi Outcome: se impacts to the surrounding environment are minimal or mitigated.
-Incident classificatRecords of Persor er. system.
-Noise Management Plan construction activities in consultation with local communities so that activities with the greatest potential to generate noise are planned during periods of the day that will result in least disturbance.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.8 NOISE Impact Management To ensure that no ise impacts to the surrounding environment are minimal or mitigated.
+Indicator and Comp Complaints registeIncident reporting Induction training Incident classification tion and reporting management procedure. nal Protective Equipment (PPE) issued to staff. nery and vehicle maintenance. ■ EO Construction Noise Management Plan construction activities in consultation with local communities so that activities with the greatest potential to generate noise are planned during periods of the day that will result in least disturbance.
 Information regarding loud noise construction activities should be provided to surrounding businesses and communities (where applicable).
+Such information includes: Contractor - Gonstruction (where applicable).
 Such information includes: Proposed working times.
 Anticipated duration of activities.
-Explanations on activities to take place and reasons for activities.
-Contact details of a responsible person on site should complaints arise.
+Explanations on activities to take place and reasons for activities.Contact details of a responsible person on site should complaints arise.
 When working near a potential sensitive receptor, limit the number of simultaneous activities to a minimum as far as possible.
 Use noise control devices, such as temporary noise barriers and deflectors for high impact activities, and exhaust muffling devices (silencers) for combustion engines.
-EO Contractor Construction Select equipment with the lowest possible sound power levels.
+Select equipment with the lowest possible sound power levels.

 Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe Avoid noisy activities at night-time and outside of normal weekend working hours where possible.
 Employees / contractors are to be provided with appropriate hearing protection when undertaking noisy activities.
-EO Contractor Construction Operation Provide complaints register to report any excessive noise incidents.
+EOContractor ConstructionOperation Provide complaints register to report any excessive noise incidents.
 Manage all complaints as per existing management procedure.
 Operator Regular maintenance of equipment, plant and vehicles to reduce the generation of additional unwanted noise.
 Employees to be provided with hearing protection if working near equipment that exceeds the noise limits.
 Occupational health surveys will be conducted to ensure that the noise emissions do not exceed the acceptable occupational health limits (85 dBA) for construction workers and staff during operation.
 Workers will be provided hearing protection should they work in environments that exceed the acceptable occupational limits.
 Operator Operation Workers will be made aware of a complaints register should they wish to report noise issues.
 Ensure equipment, plant and vehicles is well-maintained to avoid additional noise generation.